Using Theory X and Theory Y to Pick the Best Management Style

 Know in What Situations Each Management Style Is Most Effective

 If the last time you thought about finding and using X and Y was your high school algebra class, you probably haven’t heard about the Theory X and Theory Y management style.
+They are distinctly different management styles that you can choose to use in your management or leadership role and interaction with employees.

 Developed in the 1960s by Douglas McGregor in his book, “The Human Side of Enterprise," Theory X and Theory Y allocate the job of management into two styles.
 And, just like your algebra class, X and Y don’t work totally independently, although you can manage in a style that is mostly a Theory X or Theory Y management style.